-Because of the amorphous nature of the concept of national interest, and because the decision maker is ultimately the Treasurer at his or her sole discretion, it is possible for voter perception of the national interest to influence the government's thinking.
-The more high profile a transaction in the media, and the closer a transaction is to an election, the more acute these concerns can become.
-However, we would stress that politics do not affect the outcome of the vast majority of applications.
-For sensitive transactions, it can be helpful to ensure that the transactions receive as little media coverage as possible, and also to keep in mind the election cycle in terms of transaction timetable planning.
+Because of the amorphous nature of the concept of national interest, and because the decision maker is ultimately the Treasurer, who acts at his or her sole discretion, it is possible for voters' perception of what constitutes 'national interest' to influence the government's thinking.
+The higher a media profile a transaction has, and the closer a transaction is to an election, the more acute these concerns can become.
+However, we would stress that politics do not affect the outcomes of the vast majority of applications.
+It can be helpful to ensure that sensitive transactions receive as little media coverage as possible and to mind the election cycle when planning a transaction's timetable.